Last Updated on October 13, 2024 by web manager

 MINISTRIES APPEAL (Formerly UCA)

-The kickoff for the Ministries Appeal (formerly UCA) is now three weeks away.
+The Ministries Appeal is underway.
 By now you should have received an invitation to contribute.
 If you did not, please contact the parish office.
 The Ministries Appeal focuses on the ministries of our Diocese that bring our mission to share the teachings of Jesus Christ to life.
-Through Education & Family, through Evangelization & Outreach, and through Vocations & Clergy Support, these three ministries support & sustain our Catholic faith throughout our Diocese.
+Through Education and Family, through Evangelization and Outreach, and through Vocations and Clergy Support, these three ministries support and sustain our Catholic faith throughout our Diocese.
 Please be generous.
 Also, note that a major change this year is that your donations should be sent directly to the Diocese.
 An envelope for that purpose is included in your packet.
 But, you can still use your UCA envelopes and the parish will get donation to the Diocese.
 For more details on the diocesan website, click here.

 VIDEO MESSAGE FROM BISHOP DANIEL

-Below is a video that Bishop Daniel has released as the continuation of the Pastoral Letter he promulgated a little over a year ago.
-You will also find a short letter from the bishop to accompany on the diocesan website here.
+Below is a video that Bishop Daniel released as the continuation of the Pastoral Letter he promulgated over a year ago.
+The letter can be found on the diocesan website here.

 ARE YOU REGISTERED IN THE PARISH?